psenger/tower-defense-rl/README.md

     *   Each of a Player's six Selected Hero Sets has a status per game half: "Available for Attack" or "Consumed for Attack."
     *   When a Player initiates an attack action using one of their Selected Hero Sets, that specific set becomes "Consumed for Attack" for the current game half once it engages in battle, regardless of the battle's outcome.
     *   A Player cannot use a Hero Set that is "Consumed for Attack" to initiate further attacks in the current game half.
-    *   All Hero Sets revert to "Available for Attack" at the start of the Second Half.
+    *   **All Hero Sets revert to "Available for Attack" at the start of the Second Half and all Heroes are restored to full health.
+Dead heroes are brought back to life.**

 ## III.
 Battle Mechanics (Engaging Hero Set vs. Opposing Hero Set)